sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 Support for VRF/source-interface/UDP port are all are applicable for 'event' type.

 #### 3.1.4.2 REST
-This is currently being evaluated.
+Subcribing through REST to receive event notifications is currently being evaluated.

 #### 3.1.4.3 gNMI
 gNMI clients can subscribe to receive event notifications.
 Subscribed gNMI clients receive event fields as in the DB and